saltukalakus/idiomatic-rust-snippets/src/patterns/creational/intro.md

 4- [Builder](./builder.md): Separates the construction of a complex object from its representation so that the same construction process can create different representations.

 5- [Prototype](./prototype.md): Specifies the kinds of objects to create using a prototypical instance, and creates new objects by copying this prototype.
-Behavioral Patterns deal with object collaboration and the delegation of responsibilities.